The city examined – with a focus on three contemporary masterpieces including Renzo Piano’s Aurora Place and Australia’s greenest tower.

 Duration: 3 hours

 His work was beautiful yet transcended the purely aesthetic.
 He worked hard yet projected the image of a balanced life.
-He proclaimed himself a builder more than an architect and prior to his ground-breaking competition entry in 1957 he had only a few small houses to his name.
+He proclaimed himself a builder more than an architect and prior to his ground-breaking competition entry of 1957 he had only a few small houses to his name.

-Discussing the sources of the young Dane’s deepest inspiration, his working methods and influences, we will chart the development of Utzon’s ideas and their materialisation in the platform, concrete shells and ceramic skin of Sydney Opera House.
+Discussing the sources of the young architects deepest inspiration, his working methods and influences, we will chart the development of Utzon’s ideas and their materialisation in the platform, concrete shells and ceramic skin of Sydney Opera House.
 You will discover the influence of towering 20th Century figures like Le Corbusier, Alvar Aalto, Eero Saarinen, Mies van der Rohe, Frank Lloyd Wright and even Picasso on Utzon’s thinking, his interest in the methods of Gaudi and you will discover the ways in which his work was at once contemporary whilst drawing its inspiration from the work of the ancients.

 Utzon’s epic accomplishment is rivalled only by his tragic tale.
 Booted out mid-construction by the Askin Government in 1966, Utzon considered the six years he spent developing the interiors of the House – none of which were realised – the most productive of his career.
 Using discarded drawings, models and prototypes, Utzon’s design of the acoustic interiors, glass walls and furniture – much of it ready for construction before he left – will be discussed and you can judge for yourself how much Sydney lost when he was forced to leave the building half-finished.